cerai-iitm/CAX-BiHierGraphs/README.md

 # Bifacet LegalGraph Construction

-This directory contains the scripts necessary to construct the Biaxial Hierarchical Legal Graph (`BiHierLegalGraph`) from the ECtHR violation dataset and the ECHR articles.
+This directory contains the scripts necessary to construct the Bifacet LegalGraph from the ECtHR violation dataset and the ECHR articles.

 ## Overview
 The hierarchical graph represents relations between cases, facts, terms (nouns), and articles.
 It consists of: